ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S2-docker-03-handling-volumes/README.md

 local     7cbbc785f43581c3300f0ad0bc0dccb61506582df2e56076eee34ab9d3a9bb63
 ```

-- We still see the volume because anonymous volumes persist even if you remove the container that uses them, however, if you use ```--rm``` flag when you create the container, the anonymous volume is also deleted when the container stops.
+- We still see the volume because anonymous volumes persist even if you remove the container that uses them; however, if you use ```--rm``` flag when you create the container, the anonymous volume is also deleted when the container stops.

 - Create another container that uses an anonymous volume.